A new studio

 I have a useful sink and there is even a small cupboard for mugs.

 Below the cupboard, on the towel rail are two of my tea-towel designs.
-If you’d like one yourself you can order linen/cotton Canvas Ultra fabric (this is the correct width fabric for the design) from Spoonflower:
+If you’d like one yourself you can order linen/cotton canvas fabric (this is the correct width fabric for the design) from Spoonflower:

 the ‘Sewing Tools tea towel’ design is here